harel-coffee/hyperimp-auto/experiment_1/README.md

 --classifier svm \
 --openml_apikey $APIKEY \
 --num 1000
+--log False
 ```
 Where you replace `$CONTAINERNAME` with the name you want to give to the docker container, and `$APIKEY` with your OpenML apikey.
-Logging information will be printed realtime in the terminal, but can also be retrieved using `docker logs $CONTAINERNAME`.
+Logging information of the container will be printed realtime in the terminal, but can also be retrieved using `docker logs $CONTAINERNAME`.

+By default, predicions, run information, and parameter settings will be logged locally in the `./results` folder.
+If you want to prevent local logging, you can do so by  setting the `log` argument to `False`.

+### OpenML study
-It is also possible to immediately run all tasks from an OpenML study.
+It is also possible to run experiments on all tasks from an OpenML study.
 An example on how to run an experiment for random forest for study 98 is shown below.
 ```
 docker run -a STDOUT \
     --name $CONTAINERNAME hilde/experiment_1 \